 In winter, their food supply will shrink so much that they spend much of their days and nights in torpor.
 Torpor is a state similar to hibernation where heart-rate and metabolism slow down significantly to save energy.

 Tawny Frogmouths love mature trees to roost in during the day.
 Coarse and dark-barked stringybark trees are favourites, because they make a snoozing frogmouth almost invisible.
-Where there's one there's usually two.
-Frogmouths mate for life and will raise young every year.
-Both parents sit on the eggs, and both will feed the chicks.
+Where there’s one there’s usually two.
+Tawny Frogmouths mate for life.
+The couple will usually lay two eggs together every year.
+They will take turns to sit on the eggs to keep them warm until they hatch and both will feed the chicks.

 You may have a family of Tawny Frogmouths living in your backyard without ever seeing them.
 Their camouflage makes them look like part of the tree, and chances are you hear them more than you see them.